Wednesday, October 21, 2015

 And now for the downright embarrassing... things that we don't really want to talk about but have to, even if it means trying to whisper over the counter for a remedy in your local pharmacy - why are they always super busy when you're looking for these things too?!
 It's a conspiracy against us pregnant ladies and all our unsightly ailments!

 Hemorrhoids, a pain in the bum... literally!
 I've been lucky enough not to suffer from these personally during pregnancy but I've had friends who have suffered terribly with hemorrhoids - some even having to go to hospital after the birth to get them sorted, eek!
 My nan, God rest her soul, used to tell me not to sit on wet grass or you'd get them, she never warned me about pregnancy!
-There are some remedies you can get to soothe and relieve the problem, the most effective being Germoloids, which you can find at any good pharmacy in the UK.
+There are some remedies you can get to soothe and relieve the problem.
 Anything that can discretely resolve the problem at home is a winner with me!

 Discharge, every colour of the rainbow.
 Another issue I never even knew about before pregnancy.
 Pregnant women can be more susceptible to suffering from thrush but thankfully the issue can be easily sorted with vials or creams such as Canesten.

 Unwanted and unexpected wind!
 It always seems to happen at the most inappropriate times too doesn't it?
 We can't be blamed though, our insides are being pushed, shoved and pulled from pillar to post to make room for our growing babies, so it's inevitable there's going to be some eruptions from time to time.
 Blame anyone but yourself - the other half, the toddler, the dog!